nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

     Every operation based on the size of the object in Kilobytes and the number of items returned (here we get only a single item) will consume DynamoDB Capacity.

-    To find out how much capacity an operation consumes we can directly return the consumption in the read result by passing this parameter.
+    To find out how much capacity an operation consumed we can directly return the consumption in the read result by passing this parameter.

-To illustrate the previously introduced method we will now look at it with a coding example[^19] in the DynamoDB Node SDK and the simplified DynamoDB Document Client SDK.
+To illustrate the previously introduced method we will have a look at a coding example[^19] in the DynamoDB Node SDK and the simplified DynamoDB Document Client SDK which has a slightly different syntax.
+Both parts of the SDK offer the same functionality but the Document Client tries to abstract some of the complexity.

+The following code will try to retrieve an item from the table specifying the hash key “Ärzte” in the table “Songs”.

 ```